Associate Professor of Sociology

-Tyson H. Brown is an assistant professor of sociology and the director of the Center on Health & Society.
+Tyson H. Brown is an associate professor of sociology and the director of the Center on Health & Society.
 During the 2019-2020 academic term, professor Brown is visiting at Oxford University.

-Brown's research contributions have been recognized with two awards from the American Sociological Association (ASA).
-He's also the recipient of Duke University's Thomas Langford Lectureship Award for the 2019-2020 academic year.
-In addition, Brown has been awarded funding for his training and research from the National Institutes of Health, the Ford Foundation and the Robert Wood Johnson Foundation.
+Dr. Brown’s program of research examines the who, when, and how questions regarding ethnoracial inequalities in health and wealth.
+He has authored numerous articles in leading sociology and population health journals, and his research contributions have been recognized with awards from the American Sociological Association.
+Brown is also the recipient of Duke University's Thomas Langford Lectureship Award for the 2019-2020 academic year.
+In addition, he has been awarded funding for his training and research from the National Institutes of Health, the Ford Foundation and the Robert Wood Johnson Foundation.